Rules reference

 , or :address_line1_check:

 ) requires Stripe to exchange data with card issuers as part of the authorization process.
 The card issuer verifies this data against the information they have on file for the cardholder and checks for a match.
 Rules that use post-authorization attributes execute after rules that don’t use post-authorization attributes.
-(This won’t affect whether a charge is blocked or not, but may impact which rule blocks the charge.)
+(This won’t affect whether a charge is blocked or not, but might impact which rule blocks the charge.)

 Address (AVS) and CVC attributes have five possible values: